necla-ml/pytorch/README.md

 and PyTorch's dependent modules are installed, and execute `scripts/build_ve.sh`.
 Your libraries will be built in the subdirectory `build_ve/lib`.

+We recommend CMake 3.14.
+If earlier CMake is used, CMake might only configure and not build, so that you need to go to `build_ve` and execute `make` yourself.

 --------------------------------------------------------------------------------
 The original README follows.
 --------------------------------------------------------------------------------